How it works

 Structural signals, not individual snapshots.

-Aggregated across courses and instructors, LectureIQ surfaces the patterns that no single professor can see alone.
+Across courses and instructors, LectureIQ surfaces patterns no single professor can see.
 Which concepts struggle department-wide?
 Which courses are improving?
-Where is intervention needed before it shows up in exam failure rates?
+Admins see their full subtree; professors see only their own courses.

 Cross-course concept gap tracking